-Posted By : Threeland Travel / Travel Guide (Top Tips & advice)
+Posted By : Threeland Travel / Hanoi - Top Tips & Things To Do

 Hanoi is the central city of Northern Vietnam - a city with thousands of years of culture, known for its ancient beauty and friendly people.
 Hanoi is not a big, not a small city but it has innumerable attractions that even expats living here haven’t explored them all.
 If you only have 1-2 days for Hanoi, then let a local here guide you where to go, what to do.

 Ho Chi Minh Mausoleum is one of the most famous destinations in Hanoi that not only has historical and cultural value but also attracts a lot of tourists to visit and express their admiration to the national hero – Uncle Ho

 Inside the tomb, visitors can see the well-preserved body of Uncle Ho in the glass case inside the tomb.
 Tourists can also visit the museum next to, the area of stilt houses, lakes, gardens where Uncle Ho lived and worked, or watch documentaries about him.

 Finally, you can visit the One Pillar Pagoda - our country's unique pagoda with an established record: The temple has the most unique architecture.
 One Pillar Pagoda, known as the thousand-year-old lotus of Hanoi, is one of the symbols of the capital, so you have come here to remember to visit this temple to see the beauty of yourself.

 - Visiting the mausoleum is free of charge but donations are accepted.

 - You have to dress with respect and deposit packs, cameras before coming in.